adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 This graph shows the client side latency for receiving and deserializing a large (340 MB of JSON) message using various different libraries.

-## The Difficulties of Benchmarking This Stuff
+## Challenges of Benchmarking Deserialization in a Browser

 It's easy to make mistakes when doing these kinds of benchmarks.
 Here are some common things I noticed when researching:

 ### Using Node.js Rather than a Browser for Benchmarking

-The most common mistake that I saw when researching this was to use Node.js rather than a browser for running benchmarks.
-There are two major differences between browsers and Node:
+The most common mistake that I saw when researching this was that most people benchmarking JavaScript use Node.js rather than a browser.
+There are two major differences between browsers and Node, which have a big impact on this performance:

 1. Node's `Buffer` class performs very differently from `Uint8Array`, as it seems to have faster methods for slicing and converting UTF-8 data to a string.
 2. Node can easily incorporate compiled binary code, and libraries like `msgpackr` and `cbor-x` can use these to accelerate their performance.